hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 will be the longest chain, whereas PoET uses the measure of aggregate local mean (a measure of the total amount of time spent waiting) to determine the valid fork.
-Consensus algorithms with finality, such as PBFT, will only ever produce blocks that extend the current head, always selectiing blocks that extend the chain, never the current head.
+Consensus algorithms with finality, such as PBFT, will only ever produce blocks that extend the current head.
+These algorithms will never have forks to resolve.
+The ForkResolver for these algorithms with finality will always select the new block that extends the current head.

 The ChainController
 ===================